gdcorp-dna/open-webui/src/gclib/README.md

 4. In your custom `$gclib` files, continue to use `$gclib` imports for custom components and `$lib` imports for unmodified components.

+## Contributing Changes Back to Open WebUI

+When developing features that we want to contribute back to the open source project:

+1. Changes should be made directly under the `$lib` path, not in `$gclib`

+2. Follow the guidelines in the Open WebUI [CONTRIBUTING.md](../../docs/CONTRIBUTING.md) document:
+   - Open a discussion about your ideas first
+   - Follow the project's coding standards
+   - Include tests for new features
+   - Update documentation as necessary
+   - Write clear, descriptive commit messages
+   - Complete pull requests in a timely manner

+3. Before submitting a pull request to the Open WebUI repository:
+   - Ensure the code works with the original imports (not using `$gclib`)
+   - Test thoroughly to verify functionality
+   - Remove any company-specific code or references

 ## Benefits

 This approach: